pulumi/docs/content/blog/announcing-python-tooling-improvements/index.md

 ![VS Code](vscode-bucket.png)

 Support for passing data classes is a fully compatible change.
-Nested data can be passed as either raw `dict`s or as data classes, so existing programs using `dict`s will continue to work as-is without modification.
+Nested data are passed as either raw `dict`s or data classes, so existing programs using `dict`s will continue to work as-is without modification.

 ## Accessing Outputs

 Nested outputs can now be accessed in a more strongly-typed way as well.

 Consider accessing one of the website settings from the bucket.
-Previously, nested outputs were returned as raw `dict`s and you'd access the value by looking it up in the `dict` by its key:
+Previously, nested outputs were returned as raw `dict`s, and you'd get the value by looking it up in the `dict` by its key:

 ```python
 index_document = my_bucket.website.apply(lambda w: w["indexDocument"] if w else None)
 ```

-Now, nested outputs are returned as data classes and values can be accessed via properties.
+Now, nested outputs are returned as data classes, and values can be accessed via properties.

 ```python
 index_document = my_bucket.website.apply(lambda w: w.index_document if w else None)
 ```

-Existing programs that lookup the values in the `dict` continue to work as-is, because the new output data classes are subclasses of `dict` and continue to return the same data with the same keys as before.
+Existing programs that lookup the values in the `dict` continue to work as-is because the new output data classes are subclasses of `dict` and continue to return the same data with the same keys as before.

 ## Other improvements

-Another improvement we've made is around hover tooltips in IDEs.
+Another improvement we've made is hovering tooltips in IDEs.
 Hovering over members in PyCharm and VS Code with Pylance now shows the member's associated documentation:

 ![PyCharm](pycharm-hover.png)